-The Debates In The Several State Conventions State Delegates Number of The 10 States Statements Found in Regarding The Direct Tax (1786-1788) Recorded States Elliot Debate Material (Commonly Referred To As The Elliot Debates) Speaking Out Voting Defining Position on Direct Tax No Direct Taxes At All 8 5 Mansachusetts + Connecticut + Virginia + North Carolina + Rhode Island No Direct Taxes unless War Or Certain Extraordinary Emergencies (1) 5 3 Massachusetts + Connecticut + Virginia + New York No Direct Taxes unless Insufficient Revenue & If State is Delinquent 2 6 Maryland + New York + Virginia + New Hampershire + So.
-Carolinia No Direct Taxes unless Insufficient Revenue 2 3 Maryland + Mass + New York Direct Taxes only with General Limitations & Reservations 2 2 Pennsylvania + Vinginia Total 19 (2) (1) 2 votes of the 5 expressed grave concern even used for war (2) Sum not applicable due to colony voting for more that one method Compiled by J. R. Venrick
+The Debates in The Several State Conventions Delegates State Convention Positions in Other State Convention Total States By Regarding The Direct Tax (1786-1788) Recorded Elliot Debate Material Positions (Commonly Referred To As The Elliot Debates) Speaking in Ratifying Out Documents Position No Direct Taxes At All 8 Massachusetts + Connecticut + Virginia + North Carolina 4 No Direct Taxes unless Wat Or Certain Extraordinary Emergencies (1) 5 Massachusetts + Connecticut + Virginia + New York AT THE RESERVE OF THE PERSON O - 4 No Direct Taxes unless Insufficient Revenue AND If State is Delinquent Z Maryland + New York + Virginia New Humpshire+Rhode Island (3) 5 No Direct Taxes unless Insufficient Revenue 2 Maryland + Mass + New York South Carolina 4 Direct Taxes only with General Limitations & Reservations 2 Pennsylvania + Virginia 2 Total 19 7 3 (2) (1) 2 votes of the 5 expressed grave concern even used for war 27 ì SOUTH THE (2) Sum not applicable due to colony voting for more that one method (3) Rhode Island adds no poll tax AND no capatation tax - 8 Complet by J. R. Vennok 3 (